lisp-wg/wg-charter/charter.md

 - Moving to Standard Track: The core specifications of LISP have been published as “Standard Track” ([RFC9300], [RFC9301]).
 The WG will continue the work of moving select specifications to “Standard Track” (e.g., LISP Canonical Address Format [RFC8060], LISP Multicast [RFC6831][RFC8378], etc).

-- Yang Models: The management of LISP protocol and its deployments.
-The data plane, control plane, and mapping system components are all in scope.
+- Yang Models: The management of LISP protocol and deployments include data models, OAM, as well as allowing for programmable management interfaces.

 - Map Server Reliable Transport: LISP control plane messages are transported over UDP, however, in some cases, the use of a reliable transport protocol is a better fit, since it actually helps reduce periodic signaling.